 What Is An Offset Smoker?

 An offset smoker is a type of smoker that burns wood or charcoal in a firebox ‘set off’ to the side or below the main cooking chamber.
-When the fuel is burned, the smoke and heat it produces is drawn across the food in the cooking chamber and exits out a chimney in the top of the unit.
+When the fuel is burned, the smoke and heat it produces is drawn across the food in the cooking chamber and exits out a chimney at the top of the unit.

 The two main types of offset smokers are charcoal smokers and pellet smokers.